vslinko/obsidian-outliner/specs/ensure-cursor-in-list-content.spec.md

 - |two
 ```

-# cursor should be moved to previous line
+# cursor should be moved to previous line after arrowleft

 - applyState: